-Introducing Securie — the AI codebase maintenance engineer for business-critical software
+Introducing Securie — the autonomous security engineer for AI-built software

-Request access to Securie, the AI codebase maintenance engineer for business-critical software.
-Public OSS starts free, private repos start at $39/month with Starter, and tested repairs, evidence, and Business+ on-demand replay scale from there.
+Request access to Securie, the autonomous security engineer for AI-generated code.
+Public OSS starts free, private repos start at $499/month with Launch, and verified fixes, evidence, and pentest packages scale from there.

 Most application security tools were designed in a world where a careful engineer reviewed every line before it shipped.